 The application closing date for Dental Surgery is earlier than for many other courses – usually 15th October in the year preceding entry (e.g. for entry to the course in September 2018, the UCAS deadline is 15th October 2017).
 The School of Dentistry will not accept applications after the UCAS closing date and we do not participate in the UCAS Extra scheme or in Clearing.

-Read our personal statement advice.
+Our personal statement advice can be downloaded here.
 This tells you what we look for in this part of your application.

 You’re welcome to postpone your start date by 12 months, if you want to.
 This won’t affect how we judge your application, but you do need to tell us in advance, in your UCAS application.
 If you don’t do this, but ask for a deferral later, we may not agree to it.

 The School of Dentistry operates an equal opportunities policy and supports widening participation.
 Whilst some health conditions and disabilities may prevent admission, the University takes a positive view and tries to meet the needs of all students.
 You can find University equality policies on the Equality Service website.

 International students apply through UCAS in the same way as UK/EU students.
 Our network of international representatives can help you with your application.
 If youre unsure about the application process, contact the admissions team for help.